DennisKoh135/enthusiastic-primrose-16065/src/pages/blog/post-4.md

   - JAMstack
   - Sourcebit
 image: images/undraw_Business_plan_re_0v81.svg
-excerpt: How to spec of computer part 2
+excerpt: How to spec of computer part 2 - in preparation of build session on the 21st.
 template: post
 ---